ManimCommunity/manim/docs/source/faq/general.md

 ## How do I find out which keyword arguments I can pass when creating a `Mobject`?

-Let us consider some specific example, like the {class}`.Circle` class.
+Let us consider a specific example, like the {class}`.Circle` class.
 When looking at its documentation page, only two specific keyword arguments are listed (`radius`, and `color`).
 Besides these concrete arguments, there is also a catchall `**kwargs` argument which captures all other arguments that are passed